Salemgnk/The-quest/README.md

 ## Features
 - **Password Validator**: Analyzes the strength of a password and checks if it has been compromised using public databases.
-- **Brute Force Simulation**: Evaluates how long it would take to crack a password.
-- **Keylogger**: Integrates a keylogger generator for educational purposes (ethically framed).
 - **Network Monitoring**: Scan the network to detect potentials targets

 ## Prerequisites